-The National Shrine and Museum of St. Therese is situated on the Carmelite Campus in Darien, Illinois, a 40-acre property that is home to the Carmelite Spiritual Center, the Carmelite Meditation Garden, and the Carmelite Gift Shop as well as the Shrine and Museum.
+The National Shrine and Museum of St. Therese is a 40-acre property that is also home to the Carmelite Meditation Garden and the Carmelite Gift Shop.
 The Shrine and Museum are open Monday through Saturday from 10:00 AM to 4:00 PM.
+We will open on Sundays starting July 6th 2025 (except on recognized holidays).

-The National Shrine is where people come to learn about St. Therese and her life, to honor her, and to pray to her and be with her.
+The National Shrine is where people come to learn about St. Therese: to honor her, be with her, learn about her life and ask for her intercession.
 The Museum is a rich treasury of relics and memorabilia of St. Therese.
 The collection is the largest of her personal effects outside Lisieux, France, the home of her Carmelite convent.

 The Museum

-Highlights of the National Shrine Museum include several first-class relics of St. Therese, photographs of her, paintings of scenes from her life, a special Prayer Gazebo, and a full-sized exact replica of her convent cell which includes several second-class relics.
-Video screens explain everything in the museum.
+Highlights of the National Shrine Museum include photographs of her, paintings of scenes from her life, a special Prayer Gazebo, and a full-sized exact replica of her convent cell which includes several second-class relics.

-As St. Therese was a Carmelite contemplative cloistered Nun, she was dedicated to Our Lady of Mount Carmel, the patroness of the Carmelites.
+St. Therese was dedicated to Our Lady of Mount Carmel, the patroness of the Carmelites.
 Our Lady of Mount Carmel is the patroness of Contemplatives and teaches us as “our sister in faith” to be present to our life where God reveals His great, ever-present love and presence.
 The National Shrine Museum features a large collection of Our Lady of Mount Carmel statues from around the world.

 The Shrine